Featured

 Over over a 10 month period of operations from October 1941 to April 1942, around 40 North Luffenham/Woolfox airman went into the ‘bag’ (captured).

 Apparently they were greeted by their captors with the saying “for you the war is over”.
-I don’t think that saying is true for the them, the war was not over at all, some endured captivity to the end of the war.
+I don’t think that saying is true for the them, the war was not over at all, it was just really starting, some endured captivity to the end of the war.

 It is difficult to comprehend today the feeling they must have had on capture, but it is known that for some the shock of capture and shame at their change of fortunes was overwhelming.